-Authigenic KBO sediments are suggested to be gneissic in composition and in mineral grain size, with alternating felsic leucosomes and mafic melanosomes likely caused by sawtooth pH variations in the internal KBO oceans.
+Authigenic KBO sediments are suggested to be gneissic in composition and in mineral grain size, with alternating felsic leucosomes and mafic melanosomes caused by sawtooth pH variations in the internal KBO oceans.

-In conventional geology, the supposed segregation of metamorphic migmatite into felsic-leucosome and mafic-melanosome layers by metamorphism of protolith rock is explained by the partial melting (anatexis) of lower-melting-point (primarily felsic) minerals and the extrusion of this melt down a “potential force gradient.”
+In conventional geology, the theorized segregation of metamorphic migmatite into felsic-leucosome and mafic-melanosome layers by metamorphism of protolith rock is explained by the partial melting (anatexis) of lower-melting-point minerals and the extrusion of this melt down a “potential force gradient.”
 “The consensus today is that both in situ melt and externally derived melt are present in most migmatites (Kriegsman, 2001).”
 (Urtson, 2005) This means that adjacent layers alone can not explain the local enrichments and depletions of felsic and mafic layering, and so non-local externally-derived melt is needed for mass balance.
 “Commingling and mixing of mafic and felsic magmas” is also also suggested as an explanation for alternating felsic/mafic layers.
 (Sandeman et al., 2000)

 “The mantled domes apparently represent earlier granite intrusions related to a orogenic period.
 The plutonic mass was later eroded and leveled, and thereafter followed a period of sedimentation.
 During a subsequent orogenic cycle the pluton was mobilized anew and new granite magma was injected into the plutonic rock at the same time as it was deformed into gneiss, causing its migmatization and granitization, or palingenesis.”